materialsproject/fireworks/docs/index.rst

 *Note: FireWorks is under active development; major features are yet to be implemented, and the internal code is refactored often and not suitable for production.
 However, certain components of the code are available for initial testing.*

 .. warning:: **The latest version of FireWorks renames the lpad.py, rlauncher.py, and qlauncher.py scripts**.
 The .py extension has been removed and the names shortened as requested by some users.
 If you are upgrading from an old installation, you should delete the old scripts (e.g., by typing ``which lp.py`` and deleting it from that location).
-If you have set up queueparams, you will also want to update the script specified in the ``exe`` section.
+If you have set up queueparams, you will also want to update the script specified in the ``exe`` section to read ``rlaunch`` instead of ``rlauncher_run.py``.
+If you encounter problems with your configuration, please contact the developer.

 .. warning:: The syntax for the QueueLauncher has changed recently, i.e. you no longer need to specify ``my_queueparams.yaml`` if you specify a config dir.